 Working with an experienced attorney to create an estate plan is one of the most important things you can do for yourself, your family, and your loved ones.
 Unfortunately, many people postpone or neglect this vital process.
 Life is unpredictable and passing without an official plan for your house and other assets can lead to uncertainty and disagreements.

 Whether you have been entrusted to oversee your loved one’s assets or want to plan your own estate, the talented attorneys at Leventhal Lewis can assist with wills, trusts, and other estate planning matters.
 Call us today at 719-694-3000 to discuss your unique needs.
-We help clients from Colorado Springs, Pueblo, and Castle Rock.
+We help clients from Denver, Colorado Springs, Pueblo, and Castle Rock, CO.

 How Our Estate Attorneys Can Help

 Leventhal Lewis is a respected law firm practicing in the areas of wills, trust, and estate law.
 We are a team of highly accomplished and motivated attorneys committed to providing our clients with the highest quality of legal services, which include

 - Special needs planning